mikepqr/stowsh/README.md

 ## What's wrong with GNU stow?

 `stowsh` is a short, cross-platform bash script without dependencies. `stow` is implemented as a Perl module.
-Neither of us are smart enough to install Perl modules, and we'd rather not have Perl as a dependency.
+I'm not smart enough to install Perl modules, and I'd rather not have Perl as a dependency.

 ## Author